 If desiccation alone can’t do it, wild turtles might be seen rubbing their shells on a handy rough surface in order to scrape off the tissue.

 This doesn’t just remove old stuff but make room for the new underneath.

-If a turtle can’t shed its scutes, or starts to shed abnormally (a condition called dysecdysis).
+If a turtle can’t shed its scutes, it starts to shed abnormally (a condition called dysecdysis).

 And as we’ve learned with other reptiles like the bearded dragon, abnormal shedding can have its fair share of health concerns, such as infection.

-A tortoise, on the other hand, sheds nothing.
+A pet tortoise, on the other hand, sheds nothing.

 If you’ve ever had occasion to look closely at a tortoise shell, you might have noticed how the hills and contours of the surface have a certain… layered look?